curdriceaurora/qa-webapp/README.md

 # qa-webapp
 a front end that answer you questions about a pdf formated book.
+#### be midful that it's a relatively big pdf file and can add up to your openai billing
 ## how to run it
 ```
 git clone https://github.com/EmanuelRiquelme/qa-webapp